 Looking for the perfect hotel during a city trip to New Orleans?
 Read an honest review about our stay at Hotel Indigo New Orleans Garden District here.
-As a bonus also some insider tips of what to do in New Orleans.

 **disclaimer: This is a sponsored post, but this does not alter the fact that I share my own honest experiences **

 Dreaming of New Orleans

 New Orleans the state-of-the-art southern American city, where everything is possible and allowed.
 Also often referred to with the short term NOLA, and known worldwide because of the Jazz music and the vibrant nightlife.

 One of the many reasons besides the unique culture and stunning architecture, why New Orleans was the destination we were most looking forward to.